ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.volvo/README.md

 Enter Volvoe App Username and password.

+## Controling Eletric Android
-Remote controls are not working with the new API.
-The requests are accepted but not forwarded to the car.
+Controlling Eletric Android with the volvo.0.id.remote is not possible at the moment.
+The commands are send succeful to the API and are accepted but it looks like the API is not complete to control the car.

 ## Getting started